Measurements Available: Inch, Metric

 For more versatility, all Jaw Sets are tapped with 2 additional holes to accept our M4 Pitbull® Clamps (M6 for 32088).
 This is an effective solution when downforce or additional holding force is necessary.

 Jaws are not heat-treated to allow for custom modifications.
-All grips and stops are heat-treated A2 steel.
+Grips are S7 tool steel and stops are heat-treated A2 steel.

 |Aggressive Stock Removal||Multiple Part||Fixture Application||Soft Jaws|